duct-framework/router.reitit/README.md

 There are four top level options available:

 - `:routes`     - the Reitit routing data
 - `:middleware` - a vector of middleware to apply to the Ring handler
+- `:module-middleware` - the same as above, but designed for modules
 - `:data`     - data to add to every Reitit route
 - `:handlers` - a vector of handlers to fall back

 The `:data` key takes a map and acts as it does in Reitit, except for